 I wanted to be an indie hacker for multiple reasons but the biggest motivation has always been my passion for building products.
 In the past, I’ve built other side-projects that were free.
-I even created a side-project when I was in RIT called Wheelie.
+I even created a side-project when I was studying at Rochester Institute of Technology (RIT) called Wheelie.
 It became the official ride-sharing online platform for RIT students.
-However, I’ve shut it down two years ago due losing my interest for the product as well as worrying too much about the safety issues.
+However, I’ve shut it down two years ago due losing my interest for the product as well as worrying too much about safety issues.
 So yes, I love side-projects because it’s fun and you get to learn a wide range of skills.

 Another reason why I started Cronhub is financial income.
 I understand that money doesn’t necessarily buy happiness but it can buy freedom and I think it’s a big deal at least for me.
 Not having enough money is always very stressful and making money is usually more fun.

-For the past year or so I started to value my time a lot and decided if I ever get involved in side-projects it won’t be for free.
+For the past year or so I’ve started to value my time a lot and decided if I ever get involved in side-projects it won’t be for free.
 Having a full-time job and a family doesn’t give you too much free time so I better justify what I spend my time on.
 This thinking really changed my perspective on things that I was keen to work on.
-This article is the reflection on that journey.
+This article is a reflection of that journey.

-The motivation for writing this article is primarily based on wanting to share my knowledge and experience with others who are thinking to become an indie hacker.
+The motivation for writing this article is primarily based on wanting to share my knowledge and experience with others who are thinking of becoming an indie hacker.
 When I started this journey I always enjoyed reading other people’s stories, how they came up with an idea, how they ran their businesses and what it was like being an indie hacker.

 - Is this the idea for the market I’m familiar with?